neptunestation-org/RadiumSalt/README.md

 Installation instructions for POSIX-compliant platforms, such as:
 Unix, Linux, BSD Unix, and Mac OS X.

-Though it is written in Java, PJDBC adheres to the GNU coding standards (see http://www.gnu.org/prep/standards/), so it adopts that standard's Autotools convention for building and installing.
-To configure, build, and install PJDBC, execute these statements in a command-line shell:
+Though it is written in Java, RadiumSalt adheres to the GNU coding standards (see http://www.gnu.org/prep/standards/), so it adopts that standard's Autotools convention for building and installing.
+To configure, build, and install RadiumSalt, execute these statements in a command-line shell:

     ./configure